 When anxious thoughts and feelings start building up in your mind, talk yourself off the ceiling.
 Remind yourself that it’s normal to be anxious sometimes.
 Ask yourself what you can do to reduce your anxious feelings.
 When your mind tosses those scary stories and images at you, talk back to them: “Bad things can happen but so can good things.
 I can’t predict the future.”
 When you stop fighting anxiety, you free yourself up to focus your energy on what you can do about it.

 Think about what helps you when you’re feeling anxious.
 Imagining a relaxing place like the beach?
 Taking a walk?
 Listening to music?
 Reading a book?
 It might help to put a tool kit together with the calming techniques that work for you, and have them ready for when you feel anxious.

 Take a look at recent days when you have felt less anxious to find clues for how to avoid anxiety.
 Was there something you did or didn’t do that day that might have helped you to have a more relaxed outlook?
 Were you compliant with medication?
 Following your diet?
 Staying active?
 In touch with supportive people?
-One of the best ways to cope with anxiety is to avoid setting yourself up to feel that way by building anxiety prevention into each and every day.
+One of the best ways to cope with anxiety is to build anxiety prevention into each and every day.
 Again, apply the lessons that anxiety can teach you.
 As they say, an ounce of prevention is worth a pound of cure.

 Talk to somebody

 Get some perspective.
 Sit down with someone who can listen without judging you or telling you what to do.
 Talk about what’s making you feel anxious.
 Sometimes just saying it out loud can help you to see what’s real and what’s being manufactured by your imagination.
 Ask for some encouragement.
 And maybe some accountability if you want to make some changes for the better.